Zemanta/engineering-at-zemanta/6-Testing.md

 # Testing

 Testing code is important and we believe that every change of functionally should be accompanied with tests.
-We're not religious about 100% coverage, but that shouldn't be an excuse to not adding tests.
+We're not religious about 100% coverage, but that shouldn't be an excuse for not adding tests.

 So far we have introduced the following categories of tests: